tomplus/kubernetes_asyncio/README.md

 Asynchronous (AsyncIO) client library for the [Kubernetes](http://kubernetes.io/) API.

-This library is created in the same way as official https://github.com/kubernetes-client/python but uses asynchronous version of [OpenAPI generator](https://github.com/openapitools/openapi-generator).
+This library is created in the same way as the official https://github.com/kubernetes-client/python but uses asynchronous version of [OpenAPI generator](https://github.com/openapitools/openapi-generator).
 My motivation is described here: https://github.com/kubernetes-client/python/pull/324